woshilaiceshide/scala-cflow/README.md

 	  println("test completed")

-Its output is show as follow:
+Its output is shown as follow:

 	I'll do thing #1 right now
 	thing #1 is done